How to Become a Writer: 7 Practical Steps

 If you don’t want to spend too much time designing a website, you can always turn to a trusted portfolio site.
 All you need to do is create an account with them and input your personal information.
 Here are a few popular options:

 - MuckRack: a popular platform for journalists and PR professionals.

 - Contently: a useful site for content writers.

-Here’s a reliable list of grants for you to peruse — some will have no stipulations regarding what the money is spent on, and others will be for specific reasons, like travelling to a conference.
-There are also many grants specifically intended to help women, people of color, people with disabilities and LGBTQ+ people get a leg up in the industry.
-Make sure you check out the video below for some helpful advice on making a successful application.
+Here’s a reliable list of grants for you to peruse — some will have no stipulations regarding what the money is spent on, and others will be for specific reasons, like traveling to a writers’ retreat or conference.
+There are also many grants specifically intended to help marginalized communities get a leg up in the industry.
+Make sure you check out our video guide for some helpful advice on making a successful application.

-Hopefully this post has shown you how to ‘get writing’ in a purposeful, goal-oriented way — so that in time you can make writing a financially viable career.
-To wrap things up, there’s nothing quite as inspiring for budding writers than words of wisdom from those who have achieved writerly acclaim.
-So tuck into these brilliant books about writing, then pick up your pen and get going.
-We’re looking forward to seeing your name in print!
+Hopefully, this post has shown you how to get things going so that you can make writing a financially viable career.
+To wrap things up, there’s nothing quite as inspiring for budding writers as words of wisdom from those who have achieved writerly acclaim.
+So tuck into these brilliant books about writing, and then pick up your pen and get going.
+We look forward to seeing your name in print!